cis3296f23/Orthography-Overlord/README.md

 - Use this github repository to download the zipfile or clone it to your local repository:
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use Visual Studio Code
-- Install Python3 and pip
+- Install Node and NPM
-- Download pygame with "pip install pygame"
-- Run main.py with "python <path_to_main>", a window should appear running the game.
+- Install development dependencies with `npm i`
+- Run `npm start` to start the app.
+- Run `npm make` to compile the app for release.